 - Our Third Party Code of Conduct outlines the minimum standard of behaviour we expect from all our third parties (including agents, assessment specialists, contractors, distributors, joint venture partners, and suppliers), and is available online as well as being provided to third parties prior to conducting business with them.
 The Third Party Code of Conduct strictly prohibits the use of modern slavery and human trafficking and reconfirms our Code of Ethics requirement for relevant third parties to hold themselves and their own relevant suppliers to the same high standards.

-- Our Speak Up Portal builds further on the commitment contained within the Speak Up Policy by providing not only our employees, but our authors, customers and other third parties with a clear procedure for addressing any concerns, including those relating to modern slavery and human trafficking.
+- Our Speak Up Portal builds further on the commitment contained within the Speak Up Policy by providing not only our employees, but our authors, assessment specialists, customers and other third parties with a clear procedure for addressing any concerns, including those relating to modern slavery and human trafficking.

 - Our Global Procurement Policy is designed to work with our supply partners and their extended supply chains to minimise negative impacts from trading activities on the environment and local communities.
 To further the commitments made within the Global Procurement Policy, we have signed up to the most widely recognised industry standards for labour conditions, environmental impact and chemical safety.
-We also recognise the importance of the United Nations Universal Declaration of Human Rights and the United Nations Guiding Principles on Business and Human Rights.
+We also recognise the importance of the United Nations Universal Declaration of Human Rights and UN Guiding Principles on Business and Human Rights.

 Our supply chain